 - Complaints where there is either no or not enough evidence available.

 - Rough sleeping is not an anti-social behaviour nor is it an offence, homelessness is a need for housing.
 We will accept complaints about the behaviour of rough sleepers if it is specifically anti social ie causing harassment, alarm or distress.
-Rough sleepers can be assisted by telephoning 01803 217890 (24 hr) and providing information about the individual’s location.
+Rough sleepers can be assisted by telephoning 01803 217890 (24 hours a day) and providing information about the individual’s location.
 This will ensure outreach provision can engage and offer help.
-For more information please visit our homelessness page
+For more information please visit our homelessness page.

 How your complaint will be dealt with